huangxin0221/X-LDRshiny/README.md

 ~~~
 For some of the **linux OS without displays**, LAN remote access can be used for the X-LD Shiny.
 ~~~
-# This is an R console
+# This is an R console for linux

 # Assume your linux IP is 100.100.100.1, and port 1234 is accessible
 library(shiny)
 runApp(host='100.100.100.1',port=1234)
 # X-LD is then availble at computer in LAN, by visit 100.100.100.1:1234 in the browser.

 # The way to open the specific port (for example 1234) in linux:
 # This is a linux bash/terminal